skrey/yellow-extensions/source/feed/README.md

 `FeedLocation` = feed location
 `FeedFileXml` = file name for RSS feed
 `FeedFilterLayout` = filter for a specific layout
-`FeedPaginationLimit` = number of entries to show per page
+`FeedPaginationLimit` = number of entries to show per page, 0 for unlimited

 The following files can be customised: